reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 In this tutorial, we're going to create a REST provider with [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) that implements the Heroes endpoints from the contract created in [this article](/pact-react-consumer).

+Then, we'll create a contract test with the JavaScript version of [Pact](https://github.com/pact-foundation/pact-js) that verifies that our provider works as specified in the contract.

 This tutorial assumes you have a current version of Node installed.